This post may include affiliate links. Thank you for your support.

 Instructions

-- Add tomato and sugar: Add the tomato paste and sugar to the pan.
+- Add Tomato Paste and Sugar: Add the tomato paste and sugar to the pan.
 Cook, stirring constantly until the tomato paste is caramelized, about 2 minutes.

-- Cook: Increase the heat to medium-high and bring the onions to a rapid simmer.
-Immediately reduce the heat to maintain a gentle simmer.
+- Let Onion Sauce Cook: Increase the heat to medium-high and bring the onions to a rapid simmer.
+Once simmering, Immediately reduce the heat to maintain a gentle simmer.
 Cook, stirring occasionally, until the onions are very tender and the liquid is almost evaporated, about 20 minutes.
 (Note: If the heat under your pan is too hot and the liquid evaporates too quickly, simply add more broth or water to the pan as needed.)

 Notes